 Transactions between funds: A fund of the management company sells securities to another fund of this management company.
-The selling fund has an interest in realizing a price which is as high as possible, the purchasing fund has an interest in a price which is as low as possible.
+The selling fund has an interest in realizing a price which is as high as possible, the purchasing fund has an interest in realizing a price which is as high as possible, the purchasing fund has an interest a price which is as low as possible.